bcgov/ols-geocoder/address-data-pipeline.md

-# Geocoder Data Integration Pipeline Architecture (Proposed)
+# Geocoder Data Integration Process (Proposed)
-The Geocoder Data Integration Pipeline takes road data from GeoBC and address data from various authoritative sources across BC and produces a reference road network and reference list of addresses in a form and file location that is easily consumable by the OLS-Geocoder.
+The Geocoder Data Integration Process takes road data from GeoBC and address data from various authoritative sources across BC and produces a reference road network and reference list of addresses in a form and file location that is easily consumable by the OLS-Geocoder.

-Here are the processing stages of the pipeline:
+Here are the major stages of the new process:

 Stage name|Description|Implementation
 |:--:|--|--|